chienyioma/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Task 6 - Prints every other character of a string
 # Task 7 - Prints half a string
 # Task 8 - Prints n elements of an array integer
+# Task 10 - Copy string pointed to by src